hotwilson/ship/README.md

 There are several options to creating

-   * On a Mac OSX for development and experimentation
+   * On a MacOS OSX MacBook for local development and experimentation

+   * On a Windows 10 laptop for local development and experimentation

+   * <a target="_blank" href="https://www.digitalocean.com/community/tutorials/how-to-set-up-jenkins-for-continuous-development-integration-on-centos-7">
+   As a Jenkins instance in CentOS 7 droplet within Digital Ocean</a> SaaS cloud.

    * <a target="_blank" href="https://www.cloudbees.com/blog/jenkins-docker-hub-plugin-image-based-workflows">
-   As an instance within Cloudbees</a>
+   As a Jenkins instance within Cloudbees</a> SaaS cloud.

    * <a target="_blank" href="https://docs.pivotal.io/cloudbees/Jenkins.html">
    Jenkins within Pivotal Cloudbees</a> with a 15 day trial license.